Coach JP's Famous Chili

 • Play around with the amount of the dry spices - I like mine with more spices, but if you're not used to it, start with less.
 E.G. I’ve gone as high as 3 TBSP on the cumin and the chili powder has varied from 1/2 tsp to 1 TBSP depending on how spicy I want to make it.

-• Feel free to add some of your favourite hot sauce, or the optional chipotle chili peppers - this recipe is fairly mild.
+• Feel free to add some of your favourite hot sauce, or the optional chipotle chili peppers - this recipe is fairly mild because a couple of members of my family have baby tongues…LOL.

 • Sometimes the canned tomatoes can be a bit too acidic, making the chili have a slightly unpleasant bite / tang after simmering.
 This can be remedied by stirring in 1/2 to 1 tsp of baking soda, which neutralizes the acid without affecting the flavour.
 Stir it in thoroughly, and give it at least 5 minutes to do its work.